OrangeFox86/DreamcastControllerUsbPico/README.md

 ---

+# General Disclaimer

+Proceed at your own risk!
+I am not liable for any damage that may occur due to the use of any provided schematics, firmware, or any other recommendations made within this project (see [LICENSE.md](LICENSE.md)).
+There is risk of damage to any attached hardware (ex: USB port, Dreamcast peripheral, or Dreamcast) if circuitry is improperly handled.

+---

 # Quick Installation Guide

 ## Connecting the Hardware for Host Mode

 Host mode allows you to connect up to 4 Dreamcast controllers to a PC over USB.

-This should be implemented at your own risk!
-There is risk of damage to your PC USB ports, Pico, Dreamcast peripherals, or Dreamcast if circuitry is improperly handled, and I am not liable for any damage that may occur due to use of the following schematic or firmware (see [LICENSE.md](LICENSE.md)).

 <p align="center">
   <img src="images/schematic.png?raw=true" alt="Schematic"/>